Our award-winning college offers fifteen certified courses delivered by industry professionals

 Yes, I used to work in a restaurant as a front staff back in the Philippines.
 The course helped me broaden my knowledge in the hospitality industry.

-Yes I am currently working as Front and Kitchen Staff at Hogs Breath in Casuarina.
+Yes I worked as Front and Kitchen Staff at Hogs Breath in Casuarina.
 It is located in a shopping centre here in Darwin.

 What is the most interesting and enjoyable part of working in the hospitality industry?

 The most enjoyable part of working in the hospitality industry is its culture; we often work as a team which is more like working with friends and learning about their different cultures.

 What was your favourite part of the course?